build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 |---|

 ## Introduction

 This article will look at how Amazon RDS databases support recovery from failure or disaster.
 We will cover the internal database mechanisms that facilitate database recovery from a service failure as well as the offerings that facilitate complete database disaster recovery.
 Finally we will bring all of this information together to form an idea of what is possible utilising Amazon RDS to architect for a zero data loss solution.

-## What does Zero Data Loss Disaster Recovery (ZDLDR) actually mean and why would it be needed?
+## What Does Zero Data Loss Disaster Recovery (ZDLDR) Actually Mean and When Is It Needed?

-Disaster recovery is the act of recovering an impaired service after a failure event that effects the primary availability zone(s), data centre(s) or region(s).
-That event could range from natural disasters, power cuts, and network outages to political activism stopping or impacting the data centres where servers and services are physically run from.
+Disaster recovery is the act of recovering an impaired service after a failure event that affects the primary availability zone(s), data centre(s), or region(s).
+Such an event could range from natural disasters, power cuts, and network outages to political activism stopping or impacting the data centres where servers and services are physically run.

 Recovery from failure and testing of recovery procedures also forms part of the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/plan-for-disaster-recovery-dr.html) falling under the 'Reliability' Pillar.
-This is a core component of any AWS architected design so should be well understood.
+This is a core component of any AWS architected design, so it should be well understood.

 > Your resiliency strategy should also include Disaster Recovery (DR) objectives based on strategies to recover your workload in case of a disaster event.

 Amazon RDS disaster recovery data loss scope is at the database level and measureable in time or database system change.
 By database system change we are referring to the internal mechanism databases use to track change which will also be discussed later in this blog.
 We recover the database and everything contained within to the same consistent point in time or database system change number.

- Recovery from a disaster, with zero data loss or ZDLDR means that once the database is back in service it will carry on from the point of failure and hold all transactional history up until the point of failure.
-For instance if we lost an availability zone at 9:00am UTC, For a ZDLDR solution we would want a solution that could reinstate that database service as if it were 09:00am UTC again anything less could imply loss of new or changed data.
+Recovery from a disaster with zero data loss, or ZDLDR, means that once the database is back in service, it will carry on from the point of failure and hold all transactional history up until the point of failure.
+For instance if we lost an availability zone at 9:00am UTC, for a ZDLDR solution we would want a solution that could reinstate that database service as if it were 09:00am UTC again.
+Anything less could imply loss of new or changed data.

- A database with missing or out of date data may cause an application to cease to function as it should, report incorrect or missing data and could require complex manual intervention to rectify.
-The issue could further be impacted if the system continued to operate with the missing or incorrect data which then causes additional logical cascading data corruptions.
+A database with missing or out of date data may cause an application to cease to function as it should, or report incorrect or missing data.
+It could require complex manual intervention to rectify.
+The issue could further be impacted if the system continued to operate with the missing or incorrect data, which then causes additional logical cascading data corruptions.

 ## Cloud Enabled vs Cloud Native Databases

 One of the key reasons to use a relational database service such as Amazon RDS is to ensure data is highly available and recoverable at all times.
-This is all provided by a managed service that facilitates the simple setup, configuration and administration of this.
+This is all provided by a managed service that facilitates the simple setup, configuration, and administration.

-Amazon RDS supports 5 different database engines as below:
+Amazon RDS supports 5 different database engines, as shown below:

 ![Cloud Native vs Cloud Enabled](images/pic1_enabled_vs_native.jpg "Figure 1.
 Cloud Native vs Cloud Enabled")

-These Amazon RDS Databases engines generally fall into 2 categories
+These Amazon RDS Databases' engines generally fall into 2 categories
 - Cloud Enabled
 - Cloud Native

 Cloud enabled databases run using similar infrastructure and setup as if they were running on premise.
-In a way they are databases designed for an on premise environment and tailored to run on the cloud and utilise those great services that AWS provides.
-Amazon RDS which caters for engines Oracle, SQL Server, Postgres, MySQL and MariaDB can be considered cloud enabled offerings.
+In a way they are databases designed for an on-premise environment and tailored to run on the cloud and utilise those great services that AWS provides.
+Amazon RDS which caters for engines Oracle, SQL Server, Postgres, MySQL, and MariaDB can be considered cloud enabled offerings.

-As depicted below these databases write to a standard non clustered EBS volume(s).
+As depicted below, these databases write to a standard non-clustered EBS volume(s).
 Disaster recovery can be provided by replication of the physical SAN or the logical database to a second availability zone.
 Note we can also perform logical replication within the same availability zone as well.

 ![RDS Multi AZ EBS](images/pic2_az_ebs.jpg "Figure 2.
 RDS Multi AZ EBS")

 Cloud native databases are designed from the ground up to utilise cloud features that are generally only available on the cloud.
 Amazon Aurora Postgres and Amazon Aurora MySQL (both of which are still part of the RDS family) can be considered a hybrid cloud native database offering.
 Aurora decouples the compute from the storage layer.
-The storage layer has extra efficiencies, safe guards and utilises multiple AZs to enhance high availability.
+The storage layer has extra efficiencies and safe guards, and it utilises multiple AZs to enhance high availability.

-As depicted below Amazon Aurora RDS writes to a clustered proprietary storage volume that spans across all 3 availability zones where 6 copies of the data will be present.
+As depicted below, Amazon Aurora RDS writes to a clustered proprietary storage volume that spans across all 3 availability zones where 6 copies of the data will be present.
 The data is striped such that an Aurora database can be stood up for disaster recovery at any time in any availability zone within the same Region with no further replication or overhead.

 ![RDS Multi AZ Clustered](images/pic2_az_clustered.jpg "Figure 3.
 RDS Multi AZ Clustered")

 ## Amazon RDS database Transaction Logging

 Database engines journal change using their own internal tracking sequence.
 This internal change or sequence number can also be used as the target to restore databases or derive the clock time to restore a database if needed.
-In RDS Oracle this is known as the System Change Number (SCN) and other RDS Engines it's referred to as Log Sequence Number (LSN).
-For a ZDLDR solution the SCN or LSN for a database would match prior to the disaster and after as well as the data.
+In RDS Oracle this is known as the System Change Number (SCN), and in other RDS Engines it's referred to as Log Sequence Number (LSN).
+For a ZDLDR solution, the SCN or LSN for a database would match prior to the disaster and after as well as the data.

 | Database Engine            | Internal Change Tracking   | Database Change log  |
 |----------------------------|----------------------------|----------------------|